 At some point, most of us have heard that water spins down a drain in different directions depending on which hemisphere we happen to be in.
 The fact is, the Coriolis force (an apparent force as a result of the Earth’s spin) has virtually nothing to do with which direction water spins as it empties down a drain.
-Although this force is “real” and does have an affect on other large, long-lived systems that travel great distances (such as hurricanes, high and low pressure systems, and long range artillery shells), water draining from toilets, sinks, and bathtubs are rendered virtually immune from its affects.
+Although this force is “real” and does have an affect on other large, long-lived systems that travel great distances, water draining from toilets, sinks, and bathtubs are rendered virtually immune from its affects.
 The Coriolis force is much too weak to have any affect on such small, short-lived rotating bodies of water under normal conditions.

-So what about water spin down a drain?
-Is it affected or not?
+So why does water spin down a drain?
+Is the Coriolis Force causing the water to spin?
 Let’s look at some other things first.
 As a demonstration, imagine that a merry-go-round represents the entire surface area of either the northern or southern hemisphere of the Earth.
-If you start in the center of the merry-go-round and walk towards the edge as it’s spinning, you will start to feel a deflection and will find yourself drifting to one side or the other (depending on which way you spun the merry-go-round).
+If you start in the center of the merry-go-round and walk towards the edge as it’s spinning, you will start to feel a deflection.
+You will find yourself drifting to one side or the other (depending on which way you spun the merry-go-round).

 Now, if something moved a comparably equal distance in one of the Earth’s hemispheres (such as a hurricane does), it too will be deflected.
-The merry-go-round is an exaggeration because nothing moves over a comparable distance on the Earth in the same amount of time, but you start to see how insignificant and small a sink drain id when compared to the Earth.
+The merry-go-round is an exaggeration because nothing moves over a comparable distance on the Earth in the same amount of time, but you start to see how insignificant and small a sink drain is in comparison to the Earth.

 As for water emptying down a drain, the amount of deflection produced by the Coriolis force is a couple orders of magnitude too small compared to other influences.
 It’s not that the Coriolis force doesn’t exist, it is just too weak to have any influence on such a small amount of water in an 18″ toilet bowl or sink as compared to a hurricane which is hundreds of miles across and moves thousands of miles.
-The only things that affect which way the water empties down a drain is the shape of the container it’s draining from, the way the water was introduced into the container, irregular eddies, and any other objects which may affect currents in the bowl.
+The only things that affect which way the water empties down a drain is the shape of the container it’s draining from, the way the water was introduced into the container

 Some other things affected by the Coriolis force are artillery shells and long range sniper rifles.
 The affect is much smaller than a hurricane, but still needs to be taken into consideration so the shells hit the right target.
-A 50-yard difference could have disastrous results.
+A 2 foot difference could have disastrous results for a sniper.
 Ballistic missiles must really take the Coriolis force into consideration because they will travel thousands of miles at great speeds.
-Ocean currents span the entire globe and as a result they too are affected by the Coriolis force.
+Ocean currents span the entire globe, and as a result they too are affected by the Coriolis force.
 Interestingly, a tornado is not affected by the Coriolis force.
 In fact, about 10% of tornadoes spin clockwise while about 90% spin counter-clockwise in the northern hemisphere.
 However, the mesocyclones, supercells, and low pressure systems which are responsible for spawning tornadoes are affected by the Coriolis force, which in turn tend to bias tornado genesis.